What to Wear for Family Portraits

 - No dirty sneakers!

 Personal shoppers are available at many stores, so let them know you are planning a photo shoot and most shops have someone who can help you.
+My personal favorite is Nordstrom at Ross Park.

 Shops I love for portrait session clothing